SketchUp/rubocop-sketchup/README.md

 ### RuboCop configuration file

-Put this into your `.rubocop.yml`:
+Put this into your `.rubocop.yml` in your project root:

 ```yaml
 require: rubocop-sketchup